SUBSEA AND PIPELINES ENGINEERING CAPABILITIES

 IMMR Engineering and Support

-Inspection, Monitoring, Maintenance and Repair (IMMR) activities are cornerstone to successful risk management of a subsea or pipeline asset.
-Risk based IMM plans and practical Emergency Response and Repair plans and procedures help to facilitate effective management of operational risks.
-We take a practical approach to IMMR engineering taking into consideration any project and location specific variables, including realistic constraints that part of every operation.
-We can provide ad-hoc, short term or long term support to any execution phase.
-As the operations mature, we can also assist with reviews and updates; to ensure that plans and procedures remain relevant and to integrate improvements that will result in a reduction of cost, time and/or risk to the operation.
+Inspection, Monitoring, Maintenance and Repair (IMMR) activities are cornerstone to successful risk management of offshore and onshore infrastructure.
+Risk based IMM plans and practical Emergency Response and Repair plans and procedures facilitate effective management of risk.
+We take a holistic and practical approach to IMMR engineering that considers project and location specific variables, operational constraints and system interdependences, and stage in the asset lifecycle.

 Integrity Management System Design

-An effectively designed and implemented integrity management system is the backbone to successful management of a subsea or pipeline asset.
-Our practical approach takes into account the systems, policies and operating philosophy of your operations.
-The focus is on delivering a bespoke solution that addresses the organisations key drivers, and takes into account the practical constraints of the organisation, project or operating location.
-As the operations mature, we can also asset with reviews and updates; to ensure that system remains relevant and to integrate improvements that will result in a reduction of cost, time and/or risk to the operation.
+An effectively designed and implemented integrity management system is the backbone to successful management of offshore and offshore infrastructure.
+Our practical approach takes into account the policies and philosophy of your operations, available systems and resources, and stage in the asset lifecycle.
+The focus is on delivering a system that addresses the organisations key drivers, considers constraints of the organisation, project or operating location.

-At the end of an asset’s lifecycle, the decision to suspend or abandon must be made.
-To facilitate the decision making process, decommissioning studies can be performed to guide your operations through the technical, commercial and regulatory requirements for either option.
-We can provide ad-hoc, short term or long term practical engineering support from decommissioning concept studies, engineering assessment for support of concept, decommissioning storyboards, site support, and package management for decommissioning of your subsea and pipeline projects.
+At the end of an asset’s lifecycle, decisions around decommissioning must be made.
+To facilitate the decision making process, decommissioning studies can be performed to guide your operations through the technical, commercial and regulatory requirements for decommissioning options.
+Atteris provides the needed engineering support for decommissioning concept studies and methodologies, cost and schedule estimations, and onshore and offshore project engineering support through to completion of decommissioning works.
+Our approach is to focus on maximising economic recovery without impacting on health, safety or the environment.